Hexosee/HexCharter/notes/README/README.txt

-couldn't be bothered finishing this lawl

-feel free to do it yourself tho :]
+i'll do this soon maybe

-- hexose
+- hex "hexose" ose